 - Is There A Minimum Thickness Of Insulation That Should Be Used?

 The thickness of insulation may be dictated by the Building Regulations, which require a particular thermal performance through the wall.
 Your Specialist Contractor will be able to calculate in conjunction with the system designer a thickness based on the existing U-value of the wall construction and the required U-value of the completed installation.
 In the absence of Building Regulation requirements, any minimum thickness will be dictated by practical considerations.
 Very thin boards will be difficult to handle, particularly when a large format board, and boards will rarely be used at less than 20mm thickness.

-A client should check that the system that they have chosen can demonstrate that it has achieved recognised accreditation such as a BBA (British Board of Agrement) certificate, has an ETA (European Technical Approval) certificate and has accompanying LABC (Local Authority Building Certificate) approval.
-To obtain these approvals, a system has been rigorously tested and has passed the recognised European test ETAG004 and other relevant fire classification tests.
+A client should check that the system they have selected can demonstrate that it has achieved recognised accreditation such as a BBA (British Board of Agrement) or Kiwa BDA certificate, or has an ETAs (European Technical Approval) or UKTAs (United Kingdom Technical Assessment) certificate with accompanying LABC (Local Authority Building Certificate) approval.
+To obtain these approvals, a system has been rigorously tested and has passed the recognised testing outlined in ETAG004 or EAD 040083-00-0404 and relevant fire classification tests.